The Ant Bully (film): Music

+The soundtrack's music score was composed and conducted by John Debney, who previously worked with Davis on Jimmy Neutron: Boy Genius, and performed by the Hollywood Studio Symphony.
+This film has no songs.

-Release
+Release and reception

-The film was theatrically released on July 28, 2006 by Warner Bros.
-Pictures, and was released on DVD and Blu-ray on November 28, 2006, by Warner Home Video.
+The Ant Bully was theatrically released on July 28, 2006, by Warner Bros.
+Pictures.
+It was later released on DVD and Blu-ray on November 28, 2006, by Warner Home Video.